IliaIdakiev/hg-resolvers/projects/hg-resolvers/README.md

   providers: [
     {
       provide: HG_RESOLVERS, // use this injector token
-      useExisting: UserListAsyncResolverDirective, // use the name of your directive
+      useExisting: UserListResolverDirective, // use the name of your directive
       multi: true // use milti providers
     }
   ]
 })
-export class UserListAsyncResolverDirective extends Resolver {
+export class UserListResolverDirective extends Resolver {
   constructor(service: YourService) {
     super({
       loadAction: service.loadUsers, // the method that dispatches the load action or sends the actual load request